-A memory foam or latex mattress will be ideal, even a combination of both can offer the ideal amount of stability and comfort.
+A memory foam or latex mattress would surely be more ideal, even a combination of both can offer the ideal amount of stability and comfort.

 Certain mattress designs offer cool surface foam technology, perfect for keeping your temperature down when you are unbearably hot.